 The worst character is that of Miss Durrant who in the book naively tries to create a community along Christian lines to take care of the blind.
 In the mini-series, she becomes a nun (Vanessa Redgrave) and certainly organises a Christian community – but now one that is almost Amish in its anti-technological views and, in a ridiculous twist that smacks of Star Trek (1966-9) Society of the Week plotting, she is revealed to be secretly feeding the weak and infirm to the triffids.
 Here the thoroughly banal critique made of each society is no more than that they fail to acknowledge the threat of the triffid menace.

 What the mini-series also did not need was the character of Torrence.
 Torrence is there in the book – he turns up near the end as a minor character, trying to marshal the communities under military order.
 In the mini-series, Torrence is pumped up to become a despot who seeks all power and privilege for himself, even engineers the apparent killing of Bill and Coker in order to claim control and then make moves on Jo.
 It is this need to write a traditional black hat villain (as well as Eddie Izzard’s broad and one-dimensional performance that frequently verges on camp) that causes The Day of the Triffids to sink from a classic story to routine action adventure.

-Other adaptations of John Wyndham’s works include Village of the Damned (1960), from Wyndham’s The Midwich Cuckoos (1957), which was remade as Village of the Damned (1995); the alternate world film Quest for Love (1971), which was remade as the tv movie Random Quest (2006); and the children’s tv series Chocky (1984) about an alien visitor; and the tv mini-series The Midwich Cuckoos (2022).
+Other adaptations of John Wyndham’s works include Village of the Damned (1960), from Wyndham’s The Midwich Cuckoos (1957), which was remade as Village of the Damned (1995); the alternate world film Quest for Love (1971), which was remade as the tv movie Random Quest (2006); the children’s tv series Chocky (1984) about an alien visitor; and the tv mini-series The Midwich Cuckoos (2022).